Marii4ka/DeveloperCircleHub.github.io/index.md

 Hair segmentation is achieved with a hair segmentation mask texture, which you can create in Spark AR Studio.
 You’ll combine this texture with the camera texture in a material, then experiment with settings in the material to apply all kinds of visual effects to the hair.

-Download the sample content to see the finished effect.

 Creating the textures
 Let’s take a quick look at how these textures work together to achieve hair segmentation: